Mick Jones (Foreigner guitarist)

-Michael Leslie Jones (born 27 December 1944) is an English musician, songwriter and record producer, best known as the last remaining original member of the British-American rock band Foreigner.
+Michael Leslie Jones (born 27 December 1944) is an English musician, songwriter and record producer, best known as the founder, leader and only continuous original member of the British-American rock band Foreigner.
 Prior to Foreigner, he was in the band Spooky Tooth.

 Early life

 Michael Leslie Jones was born on 27 December 1944 in Portsmouth, England.
 Jones started playing guitar at an early age, and decided to pursue a career in music.